 We envision the unit as one that pushes the boundaries of what is possible in higher education research, through the exploration of machine learning and other advanced methods of analysis.
 The goal is to use these techniques to more efficiently distribute resources (in predicting student success), determining what the main issues are (in using text analytics), and to uncover any issues that are a hindrance to student success (in focusing on a specific subgroup of students or their paths to graduation).

-Wherever feasible, predictive models will be optimized to actively combat historical inequities, not just disregard them.
-Predictions will be disseminated only once they are deemed sufficiently free from all forms of algorithmic bias and unfairness.
-To support its diverse research initiatives, ADA will seek input from subject matter experts to ensure that staff thoroughly understand issues of bias and equity as they manifest in each area.
-Researchers will document the process of quantifying and mitigating bias in each analysis and publish this insight as a key part of study methodology.
-In so doing, ADA hopes that other researchers and practitioners may benefit from its work in this space, advancing equity not only at the University of Oregon, but at other higher education institutions.
+Whenever feasible, predictive models are optimized to actively combat historical inequities, not just disregard them.
+Predictions are only shared once they are deemed free from algorithmic bias and unfairness.
+To support diverse predictive modeling initiatives, we seek input from not just subject matter experts but also those with lived experience to understand the issues of equity as they manifest.
+Insight into the process of quantifying and mitigating bias is included in the methodology of each analysis.

 Our aim is to have research products that are actionable, rapidly produced, and in formats that are easy to use for university stakeholders and higher education researchers alike.
 The unit will focus on four main technical areas: